 \section{Preliminaries}

 We use lowercase letters for scalars, uppercase letters for constants and graphs, bold lowercase letters for vectors and bold uppercase letters for matrices.
-Unless it is explicitly mentioned, throughout the paper $G$ refers to a general graph, which can be weighted or unweighted, directed or undirected, and labeled or unlabeled.
-The only assumption we have on $G$ is that it does not have multi-edges (note that multi-edges might be modeled by weighted edges).
-We denote by $n$ the number of nodes of $G$.
-A {\em dynamic graph} is a graph that changes over time by a sequence of {\em graph update operations}.
-A {\em graph update operation} is an operation that inserts an edge or a node into the graph; or deletes an edge or a node (and its incident edges) from the graph; or changes the weight of an edge.
-We assume when a new node in inserted, some edges are also added between the new node and the existing nodes of the graph.
+We denote by $n$ the number of nodes of graph $G$.
+A {\em dynamic graph} is a graph that changes over time by a sequence of {\em graph update operations}~\cite{10.1002/widm.1393}.
+A {\em graph update operation} is an operation that inserts an edge or a node into the graph; or deletes an edge or a node and its incident edges from the graph; or changes the weight of an edge.
+We assume that when a new node in inserted, some edges are also added between the new node and the existing nodes of the graph.
 We also assume that the new node obtains the largest node id of the graph.